 Site Name Qualifying Interest Likely Significant Effect (alone or in- combination) Rationale - Screened in / out Great Island SAC Mudflats and sandflats not covered by seawater at low tide (1140) No Screened out.
 This habitat feature is over 4 km from the dredge area.
-Suspended sediments from the backhoe dredger are unlikely to be dispersed over this distance.
-If any sediment is distributed 4 km from the dredge area, concentrations would be anticipated to be minor/negligible in relation to natural variability in suspended sediment levels across a tidal cycle, as concentrations of suspended solids will rapidly decrease with increased distance from the dredge location.
+The sediment dispersion modelling showed that suspended sediments from the DOP pump or backhoe dredger are unlikely to be dispersed over this distance, with SSC concentrations estimated to rapidly dissipate to below 0.5 mg/L within 1 km from dredge boundary site.
+If any sediment is distributed 4 km from the dredge area, concentrations would be anticipated to be minor/negligible in relation to natural variability in suspended sediment levels across a tidal cycle, as concentrations of suspended sediments will rapidly decrease with increased distance from the dredge location.
 Similarly, the dredging activities and any potential pollution events are not likely to affect the habitat due to the nature of the activities (small-scale and localised), the confined nature of the dredge area (within the naval basin), the separation of the dredge area from the habitat by Great Island, and the distance between the dredge area and the habitat.
+Any contaminated dredged material will be removed from the site and disposed of in a licenced landfill facility on land.
 The dump site is located over 15 km from this habitat and is located outside of the main body of Cork Harbour itself.
-The dumping at sea activities are not likely to affect the habitat due to the separation of the dump site from the habitat by Great Island and the Roches Point headland and due to the distance between the dump site and this habitat feature.
-Atlantic sea meadows Glauco-Puccinellietalia maritimae (1330) No Screened out.
-This habitat is over 4 km from the dredge area.
-Suspended sediments from the backhoe dredger are unlikely to be dispersed over this distance.
-If any sediment is distributed 4 km from the dredge area, concentrations would be anticipated to be minor/negligible in relation to natural variability in suspended sediment levels across a tidal cycle, as concentrations of suspended solids will rapidly decrease with increased distance from the dredge location.
-Similarly, the dredging activities and any potential pollution events are not likely to affect the habitat due to the nature of the activities (small-scale and localised), the confined
+According to results from the worst-case scenario sediment dispersion analysis for the dump site, it's expected that SSC will rapidly disperse to below 0.5 mg/L within 2 km from the dump site.
+As such, the disposal of dredged sediment at the dump site is not likely to affect the habitat due to the separation of the site from the habitat by Great Island and the Roches Point headland and due to the distance between the dump site and this habitat feature.